Samantha Joye: Awards and honors

 As a testament to the interdisciplinary nature of Joye's work, she has been named a Fellow of four leading scientific societies: the American Association for the Advancement of Science in 2014, the Association for the Sciences of Limnology and Oceanography in 2016, the American Geophysical Union in 2017, and the American Academy of Microbiology in 2018.
 She is also a National Fellow in the Explorer's Club (2018).
 In 2015, Joye was named the University of Georgia's recipient of the SEC Faculty Achievement Award.
 In 2016, Joye was invited to be the Commencement Speaker for the Graduate School at the University of North Carolina, her alma mater.
 A few weeks later, Joye was an invited speaker at the White House Office of Science and Technology Policy’s National Microbiome Project kickoff event.
 She was named a Regents' Professor by the University System of Georgia Board of Regents in 2019.
 In 2020, she received the honor of being selected to present the Endowed Biogeochemistry Lecture by The Geochemical Society.
 In 2022, Joye was awarded the Captain Don Walsh Award for Ocean Exploration by the Marine Technology Society and the Society for Underwater Technology.

 In 2018, she completed a residency focusing on the intersection of science and art at the Djerrasi Resident Artists Program; she is a co-PI for The Ocean Memory Project at the University of Washington, sponsored by a National Academies Keck Futures Initiative (NAKFI) Challenge Grant.
 Through the Ocean Memory program, Joye is collaborating with artist Rebecca Rutstein on an exhibition at the Georgia Museum of Art that includes a November 2018 expedition to the Guaymas Basin of the Sea of Cortez in DSV Alvin.
+Joye and Rutstein were interviewed about their collaboration in a 2023 episode of The Ongoing Transformation podcast from Issues in Science and Technology journal.